jdegoes/jdegoes.github.io/_posts/2019-12-22-fp-glossary.md

 **Function**.
 A mathematical _function_ `f : A => B` (`f :: a -> b`) is a mapping from one set `A`, called the _domain_, to another set `B`, called the _codomain_, such that for every `a` inside `A`, `f(a)` is inside `B`.
 In programming languages, the domains and codomains of value-level functions are types, and all such functions are _total_, _deterministic_, and _pure_.

 **Functional Effect**.
-A _functional effect_ is an immutable data type that describes (or _models_) some feature useful for programming, such as optionality, errors, state, or input/output.
-Every functional effect is a kind of DSL, which allows expressing solutions to certain kinds of problems.
-Common functional effects include `Option` (`Maybe`), which models missing values; `Either`, which models failure; and `ZIO` (`IO`), which primarily models side-effects, including asynchronous side-effects.
+A _functional effect_ is an immutable data type that describes (or _models_) the computation of one or more values, where the computation may require an additional feature like optionality, logging, access to context (like configuration), errors, state, or input/output.
+Using effect-specific operations, functional effects can be transformed and composed to model solutions to complex problems out of solutions to smaller problems.
+Every functional effect forms a DSL that permits whatever capabilities are provided for by the operations of the functional effect.
+Frequently, functional effects are _run_ or _interpreted_ into plain values or into other functional effects.
+Common functional effects include `Option` (`Maybe`), which models missing values; `Either`, which models failure; and `ZIO` (`IO`), which models side-effects, including asynchronous side-effects.

 **Functional Programming**. _Functional programming_ is a style of programming in which solutions are constructed by defining and applying (mathematical) _functions_.
 Many programs are not "purely" functional, but contain parts that are written in a functional style, as well as parts that are written in a procedural style.
 Functional programming can be practiced in statically-typed as well as untyped programming languages.